LacunaOmnibus/MontyLacuna/sources/getting_started_running.txt

   one folder, named something like ``tmtowtdi-MontyLacuna-1234abc``.
 Drag that out to ``My Documents`` on your computer.

   - On Windows, you don't need to go download an unzip tool.
-Just double-click on the .zip file after you've downloaded it, and Windows will open it up just like it's a regular folder.
+Double-click on the .zip file after you've downloaded it, and Windows will open it up like it's a regular folder.

-- After dragging that oddly-named folder into ``My Documents``, rename it to just ``MontyLacuna``.
+- After dragging that oddly-named folder into ``My Documents``, rename it to simply ``MontyLacuna``.

 Install pip and Prerequisite Libraries
 --------------------------------------